yuhko-msft/microsoft-graph-docs/concepts/outlook-create-send-messages.md

 When a message is being composed, in most cases, Outlook sets the **from** and **sender** properties to the same signed-in user.
 You can update these properties in the following scenarios:

 - The **from** property can be changed if the Exchange administrator has assigned **sendAs** rights of the mailbox to some other users.
 The administrator can do this by selecting **Mailbox Permissions** of the mailbox owner in the Azure portal, or by using the Exchange Admin Center or a Windows PowerShell Add-ADPermission cmdlet.
 Then, you can programmatically set the **from** property to one of these users who have **sendAs** rights for that mailbox.
 - The **sender** property can be changed if the mailbox owner has delegated one or more users to be able to send messages from that mailbox.
 The mailbox owner can delegate in Outlook.
-When a delegate sends a message on behalf of the mailbox owner, Outlook sets the **sender** property to the delegate’s account, and the **from** property remains as the mailbox owner.
+When a delegate sends a message on behalf of the mailbox owner, Outlook sets the **sender** property to the delegate's account, and the **from** property remains as the mailbox owner.
 Programmatically, you can set the **sender** property to a user who has got delegate permissions for that mailbox.

 ## Using MailTips to check recipient status and save time (preview)